BernLeWal/htl-sew-java/src/main/resources/patterns/basic_samples.md

     2. Indented item
 4. Fourth item

-Unordered Lists @TODO
+Unordered Lists

-To create an unordered list, add line items with '-' or '*' followed by an gap
+To create an unordered list, add dashes (-), asterisks (*), or plus signs (+) in front of line items.
+Indent one or more items to create a nested list.

 - First item
 * Second item
++ Third item
-  - Third item
+  - Fourth item
-  * Fourth item
+  * Fifth item
+  + Sixth item
+- Seventh item

+Adding Elements in Lists

+To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab, as shown in the following examples.
+Paragraphs

+*   This is the first list item.
+*   Here's the second list item.

+    I need to add another paragraph below the second list item.

+*   And here's the third list item.

+Blockquotes

+*   This is the first list item.
+*   Here's the second list item.

+    > A blockquote would look great below the second list item.

+*   And here's the third list item.